favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 If a family is in scope, detection yields one of three raw-data states:

-- raw target data unavailable for this run
+- raw data unavailable for this run
-- known empty raw target data
+- known empty raw data
-- known non-empty raw target data
+- known non-empty raw data

 The concrete raw-data representation is an implementation choice, not an axiom of this lifecycle model.